 The overall goal is to develop and execute financial strategies, and other innovative financing mechanisms to increase financial self-reliance and ensure financial sustainability of CTI-CFF towards the attainment of the goals of RPOA 2.0.
 Specifically, the financial strategy aims to:

-Bring together CTI-CFF Member Countries and diverse sectors to identify and implement regional development and investment priorities in a coherent manner to optimise available resources;
+Bring together CTI-CFF Member Countries and diverse sectors to identify and implement regional development and investment priorities in a coherent manner to optimise available resources.

 Increase access to financial resources to support the conservation and management of ecosystems, improve food security, sustainable fisheries and coastal livelihood of the CTI-CFF member countries